2024–25 UEFA Europa League league phase

 The 2024–25 UEFA Europa League league phase began on 25 September 2024 and ended on 30 January 2025.
 A total of 36 teams competed in the league phase to decide the 24 places in the knockout phase of the 2024–25 UEFA Europa League.

 RFS made their debut appearance in the Europa League since the introduction of the group stage.
 A total of 23 national associations were represented in the league phase.

 This was the first season with the single-league format, which replaced the group format used until the previous season.
 With the format change, the number of matches prior to the knockout phase increased from 96 to 144.
 Porto's Samu Aghehowa was the first-ever goalscorer of the competition's league phase.

 Format

 Each team played eight matches, four at home and four away, against eight different opponents, with all 36 teams ranked in a single league table.
 Teams were separated into four pots based on their 2024 UEFA club coefficients, and each team played two teams from each of the four pots – one at home and one away.
 The top eight ranked teams received a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
+The teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
 Teams ranked from 25th to 36th were eliminated from all competitions, with no access to the 2024–25 UEFA Conference League.